kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 ```

 This leaves the type open for the caller to pass a `Sequence[int]`, `Sequence[float]`, `Sequence[str]`, etc. and
 promises to return the same `T` type passed in.
+A TypeVar can be constrained/restricted or bound to types.

 **Restrict TypeVars to certain types**